mdn/yari/docs/envvars.md

 When generating live samples `<iframe>` tags, the `src` attribute gets this set as a prefix.
-The ultimate reason why it's meant to be different is because it security of the `iframe`'s content has been security audited as carefully as the rest of the site.
+The ultimate reason why it's meant to be different is because the security of the `iframe`'s content has not been audited as carefully as the rest of the site.

 When doing local development, it's recommended to set this to